OpenAMEE/api-documentation/README.md

 standard targets:

 * `html-chunk`: HTML multi page, generally used in development
-* `php-chunk`:  PHP multi page for use in AMEE's wordpress site
+* `php-chunk`:  PHP multi page for use in AMEE's wordpress site (this is the default)

 other targets (used less often, and may not currently work properly):